brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 6 bht.md

 # Ephesians 2:6 Commentary Help Text

 ## BHT:
-In Christ Jesus, believers have the assurance of a spiritual resurrection, a life renewed from death in sin, flowing from the power of God's grace and mercy.
-Through our union with Christ, we are made to sit with Him in heavenly places, sharing in the honor, pleasure, and safety that it entails.
-While we may not physically see the resurrection and our heavenly seats yet, Christ has gone before us as our forerunner, preparing a place for us in heaven, ensuring that in due time, believers of all backgrounds will experience their rightful place in God's eternal kingdom.
+In Christ Jesus, through His resurrection and our spiritual union with Him, we are raised from the death of sin and granted a spiritual life by the power of God.
+Christ has gone ahead to heaven as our forerunner, preparing a place for us, and in Him, we find honor, pleasure, rest, and security.
+Though we do not physically possess our seats in heaven yet, they are already assigned to us, and we anticipate the future glory that we will share with Him.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: